 The QDC pedestal is the value readout when no input signal is present (open inputs).
-It is mainly due to the I_P current (see § 2.1.1) integrated by the capacitor C when a GATE signal is applied.
-It is worth noting that the QDC pedestal linearly depends on GATE width.
-When the maximum dynamic range is needed, it is possible to program I_1 so that I_P is close to zero (see also § 4.34 for further details).
+It is mainly due to the IP current (see § 2.1.1) integrated by the capacitor C when a GATE signal is applied.
+It is worth noting that the QDC pedestal does not depend linearly on GATE width, as shown in § 2.1.2.1.
+When the maximum dynamic range is needed, it is possible to program $I_1$ so that $I_P$ is close to zero (see also § 4.34 for further details).